AIFFELTHON/LipNet/README.md

 # LipNet: End-to-End Sentence-level Lipreading - COMP 562 - Alexei Kouminov Version
 Meant for use on Tensorflow-GPU 2.1.0 in GCP

+*NOTE: models 3 and 4 had weights that were too big for Github and therefore they are in the drive folder that I attached to the paper

 Specs of use

 Debian Deep Learning on Linux